shanem234/IOTproject1/README.md

 This is a project for an Immersion Heater Alert System.

 The aim of this project we are creating is to use an Arduino and the Grove Starter Kit to design and make a Smart immersion heater Alerting system.
 By knowing when an immersion heater has been left on for a long period of time and notifying the students in the shared accommodation, this system is to prevent energy loss in student housing.
 Immersion heaters use a lot of electricity.
 Students often neglect to turn them off, which results in higher electricity costs and wasteful energy usage.
 This project suggests a secure Internet of Things based solution that tracks heater activity and sends out notifications when the heater runs for longer than a set amount of time.

-Immersion heaters use up a lot of electricity.
-Students normally forget to switch them off, which leads to high electricity bills and unnecessary energy usage.
-This project will be a safe internet of things based solution that watches heater activity and provides alerts when the heater exceeds a duration of time.